fig02/gdb-load-ovl/README.md

 ```
 where `ENUM_NAME` corresponds to some overlay in the source code of the game.

+(note: `ovl` is a base command in gdb.
+Using this script will override its functionality.
+If you still want access to it, change the command name)

 This tool currently supports:
 - Actors
 - Gamestates